Music Courses

 Offered: fall and spring

 A survey course that concentrates on select pieces of literature from the European Classical tradition.
-Particular emphasis is placed on score reading and listening skills.
+Emphasis is placed on score reading and listening skills.
 Also stressed is an understanding of key terminology as it relates to the various periods in Western musical history.
 Important biographical information about composers will also be discussed.
-Survey of Music Literature is designed as a prerequisite for MUS 3110, and intended to be taken in the spring semester of the sophomore year.
+Survey of Music Literature is designed as a prerequisite for MUS 3110 and intended to be taken in the spring semester of the sophomore year.

 Offered: fall

 One semester course designed for instrumental music education majors.
-Course will teach students about the varying types of wind-band literature in a historical as well as genre based context.
+The course will teach students about the varying types of wind-band literature in a historical as well as genre-based context.
 Course content will also cover the varying difficulty levels of band literature and the criterion for grading difficulty level.

 Prerequisites: MUS 2600, 3110, and 3130, or permission of the instructor

-MUS 3130 MUSIC HISTORY: CLASSICISM THROUGH ROMANTIC (3 credits)
+MUS 3130 MUSIC HISTORY: CLASSICISM THROUGH ROMANTIC (3)

 1750 to 1900 with stylistic and theoretical analysis of major works.